awsdocs/aws-storagegateway-user-guide/doc_source/backup-novastor.md

 1. In the **Storage Targets** menu, open the context menu \(right\-click\) for **Media Management Servers**, choose **New**, and choose **OK** to create and prepopulate a **storage** node\.

    If you see an error message that says `External Program did not exit correctly`, resolve the issue before you continue\.
 This issue requires a workaround\.
-For information about how to resolve this issue, see [Resolving an "External Program Did Not Exit Correctly" Error](#novastor-workaround) in the NovaStor documentation\.
+For information about how to resolve this issue, see [Resolving an "External Program Did Not Exit Correctly" Error](#novastor-workaround)\.
 **Important**
 This error occurs because the element assignment range from AWS Storage Gateway for storage drives and tape drives exceeds the number that NovaStor DataCenter/Network allows\.